-Roger Stone calls Black radio host racial slur in interview
+Roger Stone calls Black radio host ‘Negro’ in interview

 Stone was sentenced to 40 months in prison, but Trump commuted that sentence on July 10 — just days before Stone was to report for detention.

-As O’Kelley asserted that Stone’s commutation was because of his friendship with Trump, Stone’s voice goes faint but can be heard uttering that he was “arguing with this Negro.”
+As O’Kelly asserted that Stone’s commutation was because of his friendship with Trump, Stone’s voice goes faint but can be heard uttering that he was “arguing with this Negro.”

-O’Kelley then asks Stone to repeat the comment, but Stone goes momentarily silent.
+O’Kelly then asks Stone to repeat the comment, but Stone goes momentarily silent.

+At one time, “Negro” was common in the American vernacular to describe African Americans.
+By the late 1960s, however, the word was scorned by activists in favor of such descriptors as “Black.”

+These days, the antiquated word is widely viewed as derogatory in most uses.

-The first part of Stone’s statement was not entirely audible, but the radio program transcribed the complete sentences as, “I can’t believe I’m arguing with this Negro.”
+The first part of Stone’s statement was not entirely audible, but the radio program transcribed the complete sentence as, “I can’t believe I’m arguing with this Negro.”

-O’Kelley persisted on having Stone respond.
+O’Kelly persisted on having Stone respond.

 “I’m sorry you’re arguing with whom?
 I thought we were just having a spirited conversation.
 What happened?”
-O’Kelley said.
+O’Kelly said.
 “You said something about ‘Negro.’”

 Stone said he had not.
 “You’re out of your mind,” he said.